Curriculum Management Software that’s made for you

 What is curriculum and why it’s critical in achieving your school’s objectives

 But how can you make this process of selecting courses and then structuring your curriculum more efficient?
-Before we focus on that already-hinted answer to the question (that is tapping into relevant software solutions) let’s go through the basic pains and hurdles, pertinent to curriculum management.
+Before we focus on that already-hinted answer (tapping into curriculum management software), let’s go through the basic pains and hurdles related to curriculum management.

-Curriculum management: actions and challenges to deal with
+Curriculum management software: actions and challenges to deal with

-Regardless if you have already employed a curriculum management software in your school administration or not, you’ll inevitably have to deal with a list of issues or tasks, as described below.
+Regardless of whether you already use curriculum management software (or curriculum development software) in your school administration or not, you’ll inevitably have to deal with a set of core tasks.

-The difference between having such a tool at your disposal and not having one, lies in the level of efficiency you’ll be able to achieve in completing such tasks.
-And, consequently, on whether you’ll be able to save yourself some trouble — and time — or not.
+The difference between having such a tool at your disposal and not having one, lies in the level of efficiency you’ll achieve and, consequently, in how much time and effort you save.

 Fundamental curriculum-related tasks and actions